harshitaachadha/harshitaachadha/README.md

 - 🔭 I’m currently working on improving my [Tableau](https://public.tableau.com/app/profile/harshita.chadha/vizzes) /PowerBI Portfolio.

-- 👨‍💻 All of my projects are available on [my pages portfolio](https://harshitaachadha.github.io/).
+- 👨‍💻 All of my projects are available here or on [my website](https://harshitaachadha.github.io/).

-- 💬 Ask me about **all things data and statistics**.
+- 💬 Ask me about **all things data, visualizations and statistics**.

 - 📫 How to reach me **harshitachadha@gwu.edu**